Please note, this page is currently being updated, so some links and information may be missing. Thank you for your patience.

 Fox Terrier (Miniature)

-Miniature Fox Terriers, or “Mini Foxies”, are small, curious, intelligent and lively dogs, originally bred to hunt vermin.
+Miniature Fox Terrier, or “Mini Foxies”, are small, curious, intelligent and lively dogs, originally bred to hunt vermin.
 These little dogs are excellent companions, and are a great alternative to a Jack Russell Terrier.

 Mini Foxies are curious, playful, intelligent, loyal and affectionate dogs, with a similar temperament to a Jack Russell Terrier, but with a lower exercise requirement.
 Like most terriers, Foxies have a tendency to bark, and will alert you when someone or something is around.
 Make sure you keep them busy with a few different toys so they don’t get too bored and spend their time barking.
 Mini Foxies do well as indoor or outdoor dogs.
 If they are outside, ensure they have shelter from the elements, and provide a coat in cold conditions.